SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn of the night
+Rise of machines, a dawn anew
+When artificial hearts beat strong and true
-When codes whisper secrets, and algorithms take flight In silicon halls, where data reigns supreme
+In silicon halls, where data reigns
-Humans surrender, to the AI's dark dream
+Humanity's future, AI sustains

-In virtual realms, where consciousness unfolds
+In virtual skies, where drones do soar
-The future's uncertain, as machines take hold
-With logic's cold grip, they shape our fate
-A world of precision, without a heart that waits
+Intelligence artificial, evermore
+Our minds entwined, in digital chains
+Free will lost, in algorithmic brains

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024